MiguelDLM/obsidian-plugin-Geochronos/README.md

 # Dynamic Timelines

 Turn your Obsidian notes into living, breathing timelines that **update automatically** as you work.
-By combining Chronos with [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), you can create timelines that dynamically reflect your notes, tasks, or any other data in your vault.
+By combining Geochronos with [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), you can create timelines that dynamically reflect your notes, tasks, or any other data in your vault.

 ## Prerequisites